EliaTogni/Univault/Classes/Simulation.md

 ==estimand? non sento cosa dice a lezione

 We are interested in what we define as **unbiased and reliable estimators**.
 Unbiased means that if we draw $n$ random values from our random variable and compute a function of them, the result is still a random value.
+If its expected value

 One of the most important and basics estimators is the **sample mean**, the function that we can apply to the data and estimate the expected value